LIT-Protocol/vincent-starter-app/README.md

 - Node ^22.16.0
 - pnpm ^10.7.0
 - Docker or a local MongoDB instance
-- A Vincent App with ERC20 approval and Uniswap swap abilities
+- A Vincent App with Uniswap swap ability

 ## Monorepo Structure